LDMol: A Text-to-Molecule Diffusion Model with Structurally Informative Latent Space Surpasses AR Models: Experiments

-\textbf{Text-driven molecule editing.} We applied a method of Delta Denoising Score (DDS)~\citep{dds}, which was originally suggested for text-guided image editing, to see whether LDMol can be used to optimize a source molecule to match a given text.
-Using two texts that describe the source data $z_{src}$ and the desired target, DDS presents how a text-conditioned diffusion model can modify $z_{src}$ to a new data $z_{tgt}$ that follows the target text description (more detailed procedures can be found in Appendix~\ref{appendix_applications}).
+\textbf{Text-guided molecule editing.} We applied a method of Delta Denoising Score (DDS)~\citep{dds}, which was originally suggested for text-guided image editing, to see whether LDMol can be used to optimize a source molecule to match a given text.
+Using two text prompts that describe the source data $z_{src}$ and the desired target, DDS presents how a text-conditioned diffusion model can modify $z_{src}$ into a new data $z_{tgt}$ that follows the target text prompt.

-{We imported a method of DDS on LDMol's molecule latent to edit a given molecule to match the target text, where the case studies are shown in Figure~\ref{figure4}., The editing results successfully modified the input molecule towards the target text with minimal corruption of the unrelated region.
-We emphasize that this kind of direct data optimization is possible because of the continuous and non-restricted latent domain from the LDMol's encoder.}